- Read operation according to a key item or not

 Read operation according to a key item or not

 If the item is a key, <Source>.ReadPrevious reads the record with the greatest key value.
-The sort order is the one that was specified in the analysis for this key.
+The sort order taken into account is the one specified in the analysis for this key.

 If the item is not a key, <Source>.ReadPrevious